 Our finisher photo!
 If you’ve done of these races, how was it for you?
 The three of us (plus a new member) recently also did a Tough Mudder.
 Let me say, it was quite different than the Super!

-3 lessons taken from the Spartan Super:
+3 lessons taken from my Spartan Super experience:

 1) I wrote really bad sneakers, wear these ones.
 I fixed that mistake with the next race I did (The Beast) and it truly changed things!